fmqa/samplecnn-speech-detection/README.md

 ## Notes

 The resulting model overfits to human speech (which is not disadvantageous in this case).
 Speech with music in the background is therefore classified as _music_ (which could be the correct decision, depending on who you ask).
-The sensitivity can be adjusted using the `--alpha` option in the discriminator.
+The threshold can be adjusted using the `--alpha` option in the discriminator.

 A trained model is included.
 However, a Makefile that runs the training workflow and writes the model is provided.